-Despite their media image as lawless and scary, bikers are a surprising source of strength for children who have been sexually abused.
+Despite their media image as lawless and scary, bikers are a surprising source of strength for children who have suffered sexual abuse.

 Back in 2002, a bunch of us on a bikers’ forum got together and decided to start up BACA in Australia.
 It had already been around in the US for 10 years.